Write in the heart of appalachia

 Free download: COME ON IN: A Chapbook of Lectures on the Craft of Creative Writing, a sampling of residency seminars.

 The MFA is a two-year, 49 credit hour program.
-Students join an extraordinarily warm community every summer and winter for an intensive ten-day residency that initiates an independent semester of apprenticeship completed off-site through correspondence with a mentor.
+Students join an extraordinarily warm community every summer on campus and every winter at Blackwater Falls State Park for an intensive ten-day residency that initiates an independent semester of apprenticeship completed off-site through correspondence with a mentor.
 Students work with a mixture of new and returning faculty, working one-on-one with a different faculty mentor within their discipline throughout each residency and off-campus period.

 • Faculty/student ratio of no greater than 1:4